Online Payments Security

 You should never be asked for an ATM PIN.

-This ATM PIN request is linked to a phishing attack and likely occurred through clicking on an unsecure or malicious link, pop-up or email un-related to SchoolMoney on your device recently.
+An ATM PIN request could be linked to a phishing attack and likely occurred through clicking on an unsecure or malicious link, pop-up or email unrelated to SchoolMoney on your device recently.

-The phishing attack is not caused by using SchoolMoney and is a standalone incident targeting your device alone.
+Phishing attacks are not caused by using SchoolMoney and are most likely standalone incidents targeting your device.
 However, this does not mean your device is at risk.
 This situation is rare and unfortunately is not something that can be resolved by SchoolMoney or their partners.

 Devices at risk include mobile phones, tablets, laptops and computers.